-- Non-cash inventory valuation adjustments; - Non-cash amortization and amortization expenses and, although these are non-cash charges, the assets being depreciated and amortized may have to be replaced in the future; - Stock-based compensation expenses, which has been, and will continue to be for the foreseeable future, a significant recurring expense in our business and an important part of our compensation strategy; - Non-cash impairment charges, as the charges are not expected to be a recurring business activity; - Non-cash foreign exchange gains or losses, which accounts for the effect of both realized and unrealized foreign exchange transactions.
-Unrealized gains or losses represent foreign exchange revaluation of foreign denominated monetary assets and liabilities; - Non-cash change in fair value of warrant liability; - Interest expense, net; - Costs incurred to start up new facilities; - Lease expense, to conform with competitors who report under IFRS; - Transaction costs includes acquisition related expenses, which vary significantly by transactions and are excluded to evaluate ongoing operating results; - Litigation costs includes costs related to ongoing litigations, legal settlements and recoveries which are excluded to evaluate ongoing operating results; - Amortization of purchase accounting step-up in inventory value included in costs of sales product costs; and - Current and deferred income tax expenses and recoveries, which could be a significant recurring expense or recovery in our business in the future and reduce or increase cash available to us.
+- Non-cash inventory valuation adjustments; - Non-cash amortization expenses, although these are non-cash charges, the assets being depreciated and amortized may have to be replaced in the future; - Stock-based compensation expenses, which has been, and will continue to be for the foreseeable future, a significant recurring expense in our business and an important part of our compensation strategy; - Non-cash impairment charges, as the charges are not expected to be a recurring business activity; - · Non-cash other than temporary write-down of convertible notes receivable, as the charges are not expected to be a recurring business activity; - Non-cash foreign exchange gains or losses, which accounts for the effect of both realized and unrealized foreign exchange transactions.
+Unrealized gains or losses represent foreign exchange revaluation of foreign denominated monetary assets and liabilities; - Non-cash change in fair value of warrant liability; - Interest expense, net; - Costs incurred to start up new facilities such as Sweetwater Colorado, and to fund emerging market operations such as Malta and our German cultivation facilities and closure costs to run facilities through the wind-down of operations; - Lease expense, to conform with competitors who report under IFRS; - Transaction costs includes acquisition related expenses, which vary significantly by transactions and are excluded to evaluate ongoing operating results; - Litigation (recovery) costs includes costs related to ongoing litigations, legal settlements and recoveries which are excluded to evaluate ongoing operating results; - Restructuring costs; - Amortization of purchase accounting step-up in inventory value included in costs of sales product costs; and - Current and deferred income tax expenses and recoveries, which are a significant recurring expense or recovery in our business in the future and reduce or increase cash available to us.